TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 12 Prep.md

 - [[Bevin Gladstar]] knows about Merric because Pastor Edith brought Merric to Bevin to ask if they could cure him, but Merric never went through with the treatment, as he likes being a Wererat
 - [[Bevin Gladstar]] had a [[Fey]] friend named [[Airmed]], a beautiful [[Seelie Court|Seelie]] pixie who devoted her life to herbalism, learning the medicinal and poisoning properties of 365 different herbs across [[Tiena]].
 She became Bevin Gladstar's patron on a whim, and while Bevin has been provided the powers of a low-level warlock, they have lost touch with these since Airmed became impossible to reach.
-- The reason Bevin's garden is not doing well is because they are one of the citizens of Bromzheath targeted by [[Baron Clungunford Rose]]'s selective use of the [[Earthmother's Scythe]].
+- The reason Bevin's garden is not doing well is because they are one of the citizens of Bromzheath targeted by [[Clungunford Rose]]'s selective use of the [[Earthmother's Scythe]].
 The Rose family conspired to ruin their herbology shop because of A. its connection to the Fey and B. because the more effective it became, the less that the people of Bromzheath would have need for the [[Church of Chauntea]]'s magic.
 This is all what Bevin suspects, although they have no proof.
 - Merric's compost farm has been helpful to [[Bevin Gladstar]]'s garden ever since Clungunford stopped consecrating it.
 This might help the players convince them to testify.

 ### NPCs